 - Occasionally take a break at our workplace if there is a lot of background noise and we have the opportunity to do so.

 - Which workplace allows it, we can use earphones, listen to relaxing music — of course, making sure the music from the earphones isn’t loud either — which has a beneficial effect on our performance and mood as well.

 - We can protect against external noise by soundproofing the doors and windows with a sponge or rubber tape made for this purpose.

 - The idea that foamed plastic boards also have sound insulation is wrong.
 Although these materials are suitable for thermal insulation, they are not suitable for sound absorption at all.
 Their hard structure tends to reflect sounds.
-We choose porous, multi-layer materials for sound insulation, so we can be sure that the desired noise reduction is achieved.
+We choose porous, multi-layer materials for acoustic isolating, so we can be sure that the desired noise reduction is achieved.